 Derek believes poetry provides redress to some of life’s wounding experiences and that it can speak truth about power, if not to it.
 Reviewer George Beddow says the poetry

-internal or external – is difficult at the best of times.
-Sharing them even more so.
-This is what the poet does in this new collection.”
+internal or external, is difficult at the best of times.
+Sharing them eloquently is even more so."Back to Top

 Mental Health Awareness and Poetry - 01/07/2016